Cheslau/Ash/README.md

 Asteroids Game using Ash Framework

 ## What's this?
-This is my personal experiment project extending the Asteroids game example which originally comes with the Richard Lord's [Ash Framework](http://github.com/richardlord/Ash).
+This is my personal experiment extending the Asteroids game example from Richard Lord's [Ash Framework](http://github.com/richardlord/Ash).

-The Asteroids example will be extended so the game will have 3 rendering modes in one game:
+The Asteroids example is extended to support 3 rendering modes in one game:

 * Flash's Display List (original)
 * Starling framework
 * Away3D

 User will be able to select rendering mode before the game starts.

-[TODO attach screen shot]
+[TODO attach screen shots]

-This example is also to show how easy it is using Ash framework to switch between renderers.
-In fact, the game logic and other components stay the same; the only difference is which renderer system is being used.

-[TODO attach code]

-Currently, the user can only select rendering mode before the game starts.
-It is not possible to change the game rendering mode in the middle of the game; I just don't have time to do it ;-)
+## Demo & Source
+Demo:

-For more source and latest status, see https://github.com/abiyasa/Ash/tree/master/examples/no-dependencies
+Source and latest status: https://github.com/abiyasa/Ash/tree/master/examples/no-dependencies

 ## Ash: An entity framework for Actionscript games